markWord/config-repo/README.md

 # config-repo
-Configuration files for the server sample
+Configuration files for the server sample x